-- 1. Thomas Dining Hall - Located in the center of the campus.
-Serving breakfast, lunch and dinner. - 2.
-Murf's - > Murf's is located in the Hawks Nest.
+- 1. Thomas Dining Hall

+- > Located in the center of the campus.
+Serving breakfast, lunch and dinner.

+- 2. Murf's

+Murf's is located in the Hawks Nest.
 It is under the supervision of Pioneer College Caterers, Inc. It provides a wide range of selections, including a full line of grilled to order items: flatbread pizzas, salads, and snacks.
-During COVID-19, Murf's will serve as an extension of Thomas Cafeteria serving cafeteria fare/buffet.
 See Murf's hours for lunch and dinner hours.